Williloo/Merkle-Puzzle/README.md

   hashes for large concatenations of random words
 - If wanted to crack by iterating x concats of W2's...still have to try all of them indefinitely to match hash

+# TODO
+-  Change nonce between every message, encoding the current nonce with the previous cipher